gamblevore/speedie/Documentation/tasks.md

 Speedie basically uses ["the erlang model"](https://www.youtube.com/watch?v=lKXe3HUG2l4) of concurrency.
 This is simply "the right choice".
 Any other choice is wrong. 🥰 (Unless its compatible with it.) 🤭

-So... we want to pass messages to communicate across threads.
-Basically you run a separate process, an instance of your program, and communicate.
+So you run a separate process, an instance of your program, and communicate with message-passing.

 It could be started via `app.fork()` or via running a speedie program (on disk) via `spdprocess.RunChild()`.